Parmmmy/SeatArrange/README.txt

 Guide Line

-Add waiting customer by typing the number of people or clicking the button panel Remove specific waiting party by clicking the person icon of that party Use Auto fill to arrange customer to seat
+Add waiting customer by clicking the button panel (the program work for up to 6 customers per party).
-Click the table to remove customer from seat
+Automatically suggest seat for each customer.
+Put customer in table by clicking green tab and remove customer from line by clicking red tab.
+Remove customer from each table by clicking the table.

+Reserve seat section still doesn't work.